 Decorative Saw Cuts

 The more color changes, the more bands and cuts required to create a clean line.
-This project involved about 3,000 to 4,000 lineal feet of decorative saw cuts—most of which were angled, wavy and circular.Texas Bomanite
+This project involved about 3,000 to 4,000 lineal feet of decorative saw cuts—most of which were angled, wavy and circular.About 3,000 to 4,000 lineal feet of decorative saw cuts helped the contractor keep the color changes from bleeding.Texas Bomanite

 Decorative saw cuts 1/8-in. wide by 1/8-in. deep were made between each color transition to keep the colors from bleeding.
 Any controlled joints or cracks that formed were filled with polyurea joint filler.